valenzano-lab/aegis/README.md

 * **Plotter** contains [seaborn](https://seaborn.pydata.org/) functions to generate plots from the csv files

 We use [pytest](https://docs.pytest.org/en/latest/) for testing.

-As for Git workflow, we try to follow this [branching model](https://datasift.github.io/gitflow/IntroducingGitFlow.html).

 ## Articles
 * [An In Silico Model to Simulate the Evolution of Biological Aging](https://www.biorxiv.org/content/early/2016/01/26/037952)